georgesittas/similarity-search/README.md

 In our case, we used the initialization scheme of [K-Means++](https://en.wikipedia.org/wiki/K-means%2B%2B).
 Additionally, we implemented the classic [Lloyd's algorithm](https://en.wikipedia.org/wiki/K-means_clustering), and we compared it to the above method, using the well-known [Silhouette](https://en.wikipedia.org/wiki/Silhouette_(clustering)) metric.
 See [here](https://github.com/GeorgeSittas/Similarity-Search/blob/main/report.pdf) for the project's documentation and the related benchmark results.
+Read about the aforementioned algorithms [here](https://github.com/GeorgeSittas/Similarity-Search/blob/main/details.pdf).

 ## Contributors